ValerijaNagl/Coffetopia/README.md

 # Coffetopia
 Website for imaginary coffeshop that sells coffee online.
-Tehnologies used: HTML, CSS and JavaScript
+Tehnologies used: HTML, CSS, JavaScript and Bootstrap